AdaCore/training_material/courses/rust_essentials/130_memory_management/06_copy_types.rst

 Copy Types
 ------------

-While move semantics are the default, certain types are copied by
-default:
+- Utilize automatic bitwise duplication
+- Exist entirely on the stack
+  - Like integers, floats, and booleans
+  - Cost of copying is negligible
+ - Implement :rust:`Copy` trait

 .. code:: rust

    fn main() {
        let x = 42;
        let y = x;

-       println!("x: {x}"); // would not be accessible if not Copy println!("y: {y}");
+       println!("x: {x}"); // Valid: 'x' was not moved println!("y: {y}");
    }

-These types implement the :rust:`Copy` trait.

 You can opt-in your own types to use copy semantics: